Pedrinho737/NetGarden-Proxy/README.md

 # NetGarden-Proxy
 Modern TCP/BSON proxy with GUI, packet inspection, spam filtering, and NetStrings decoding.
 Currently supports Pixel Worlds (Beta).

-To run the proxy, do the following: "cd "Where you saved it|"\NetGarden-Proxy-main\NetGarden-Proxy-main" and then do: "python -m NetGarden.Main"
+To run the proxy, do the following: "cd "Where you saved it:"\NetGarden-Proxy-main\NetGarden-Proxy-main" and then do: "python -m NetGarden.Main"

 And read the "Warning" tab; it's there in case you have an error with the libraries.